MariusEng/MMM-Netatmo/README.md

 |clientId|The ID of your Netatmo [application](https://dev.netatmo.com/dev/listapps).<br><br>This value is **REQUIRED**|
 |clientSecret|The app secret of your Netatmo [application](https://dev.netatmo.com/dev/listapps).<br><br>This value is **REQUIRED**|
 |refreshToken|The generated refresh token you got from the POST request to the auth api.<br><br>This value is **REQUIRED**|
+|deviceNumber|The device number you wish to display, 0 is the default one.
 |updatesIntervalDisplay|How often to check if netatmo datas needs to be updated?
 (Minutes) No Netatmo server request with this value.
 Netatmo request minimum every 11 min.<br>Data is updated by netatmo every 10 minutes.<br><br>**Default value:** `1`|
 |moduleOrder|The rendering order of your weather modules, ommit a module to hide the output.<br><br>**Example:** `["Kitchen","Kid's Bedroom","Garage","Garden"]` <br>Be aware that you need to use the module names that you set in the netatmo configuration.|
 |location|For AirQuality display.
 Use the part behind http://aqicn.org/city/ for your location.
 For example http://aqicn.org/city/netherland/utrecht/griftpark/<br><br>**Example:** `'germany/berlin'`|